mzeier/ansible/README.md

 Installs and configures Telegraf for use with Wavefront.

 ### `role.postboot-ec2facts`
 Most Playbooks assume EC2 facts through `ec2.py`.
-In some use cases, we run Playbooks locally on boot using `ansible-pull` and derive similar facts through `ec2_facts` and user-data.
+In some use cases, you may need to run Playbooks locally on boot using `ansible-pull` and derive similar facts through `ec2_facts` and user-data.

 Sample user-data: